flynnwt/espgc/readme.md

   * /espgc files in a main project (../espgc) directory
   * /espgc/data is the SPIFFS data directory

-0. serial console output for debug/monitoring
+0. serial console output for debug/monitoring; also port 23 tcp debug console

 0. boots to AP mode w/SSID based on MAC, accessible at 192.168.0.1